apache/carbondata/docs/index/secondary-index-guide.md

 the main table will also load data to the SI table.

  **NOTE**:
+ * In case of data load failure to the SI table, segments of main table and SI table will not be in sync.
+ In this scenario the subsequent query pruning will be performed at segment level.
+It means all successful SI segments will be pruned with SI table and rest of the segment pruning will be performed with help of main table.
- * In case of data load failure to the SI table, then we make the SI table disable by setting a hive serde property.
-The subsequent main table load will load the old failed loads along with current load and makes the SI table enable and available for query.
+ The subsequent main table load will load the old failed loads along with current load and makes the SI and main table segments in sync.

 ## Querying data
 Direct query can be made on SI tables to check the data present in position reference columns.